McAllen Car Accident Lawyer

 Negligent drivers come in a variety of forms, including distracted drivers, drivers who are under the influence, and aggressive drivers.
 Such drivers endanger everyone on the road.
 If you’ve been injured in a car accident that was caused by another driver’s negligence, you need an experienced McAllen, Texas, car accident lawyer.
-The dedicated legal team at The Law Offices of George Salinas have the experience, skill, and commitment to guide your claim toward just compensation, and we’re here to help.
+The dedicated legal team at George Salinas Injury Lawyers have the experience, skill, and commitment to guide your claim toward just compensation, and we’re here to help.

 While driver negligence can present in myriad ways, there are some standout issues that deserve a closer look:

 Distracted driving is becoming a bigger and bigger issue on our nation’s roads.
 As technology provides us with ever-more tantalizing smartphones, some drivers simply can’t put the things down.
 Driving is a complex and dangerous task that demands one’s undivided attention.
 When drivers instead allow distractions to interfere with driving safely, they put everyone on the road at risk.

 The federal government has recognized the devastating impact that distracted driving has on our roadways and has dedicated a website to the issue, distraction.gov.
 Distracted driving is identified as driving when your attention is focused on anything other than the critical task of driving safely.
 Such distractions are classified into three distinct groups:

 - Visual distractions;

 When it comes to distractions, texting is the mother lode – it engages your vision, your manual dexterity, and your cognitive processes.
 Drivers who text are distracted, dangerous drivers.